Confession: My full name is Judith Gail Kipp Norris aka Gail, Judigail, JayGeeNo, JG, can’t think of any more just now. Later maybe!?

 I’ve attached ACP’s reference for your freelance writing.
 Thank you, again, for lending your time and talents to the MS community!
 Also, I wanted to let you know that your article is posted on the ACP website – https://www.acceleratedcure.org/recent-news Lindsey also posted it to Twitter and ACP’s Facebook page.
 Here is a link to ACP’s Facebook page – https://www.facebook.com/AcceleratedCureProject/?__tn__=%2Cd%2CP-R&eid=ARCH3XLDctVWeTdhdCXJTnF8E-ddruWySyWUs0ZdwubL3kpB2QIB71D5_daa4VOYcOPLFZ8CGBtcDg1c, your article is the top post.

 It was a pleasure working with you, we wish you the best of success in your freelance writing business!
 Have a wonderful day.

-Twenty Things to Remember If You Love Someone With Multiple Sclerosis (MS)
+Twenty Things to Remember if You Love Someone Who Has Multiple Sclerosis (MS)